-The Fortes and Blue Star combined firm made a grand plan, inspired by American chain Howard-Johnson and designed by Terence Verity.
+The Fortes and Blue Star combined firm made a grand plan, inspired by American chain Howard-Johnson and designed by Terence Verity, who also worked on Keele.
 It had an entrance hall, snack bar and toilets on the ground floor, the snack bar alongside the motorway, and a café and restaurant on the bridge.
 The bridge restaurant, called Grill and Griddle, could hold nearly 300 customers.
 It involved a massive investment and a very strong catering proposal.
 Their landscaping effort was the best of all the offers.

 The proposal was similar to their offer for Keele, but without the water towers and with a few minor changes.
 Their use of escalators was called "a world-first".
 Motorway Services Ltd had a financial offer which was placed in joint-first place, joined by the Airborne windfall.
 It was described as "simple, orderly, compact and efficient".